Last updated: January 14, 2019

 Safari 12 focuses on improving security, privacy, and performance too.
 For example, it blocks content from tracking cross-site browsing (Intelligent Tracking Prevention), suggests strong passwords, and alerts you when a password is reused.
 Safari also disables extensions that harm performance, and only supports legacy extensions reviewed by Apple.

 All the way at the bottom of the What’s New list is Legacy NPAPI Plug-ins.
 The “N” in NPAPI is for Netscape, a web browser born last century.
 Netscape Plugin Application Programming Interface (NPAPI) is an API technology required to run Java content in web pages.
 In Safari 12, Apple “removed support for running legacy NPAPI plug-ins other than Adobe Flash.”
 Thus, Safari 12 no longer supports Java content.
 This isn’t at all surprising since other top web browsers deprecated NPAPI plug-ins long ago.
 Firefox stopped supporting NPAPI plug-ins like Java in Firefox 52 (August 2017).
-Below are some possible workarounds.
+Below are several possible workarounds.

 Use Java Web Start, No Browser Required